 The aircraft industry is expected to continue with incremental improvements to existing technology.
 Geared turbofan engines and further advances in design will drive a further 15-25% fuel efficiency improvements over the next two decades.
-Towards the end of the next decade, however, radical new propulsion technologies and advanced designs may become viable that offer the chance to move away from traditional jet engine and tube-and-wing flight.
+From the mid-2030s, however, radical new propulsion technologies and advanced designs may become viable that offer the chance to move away from traditional jet engine and tube-and-wing flight.